Tucson Breast Reduction Surgery Information, Benefits and Risks

 What is involved at a consultation for a breast reduction?

 When you come in for your initial consultation, you will meet with both Dr. Maloney and Lindsay, the clinical coordinator.
 Maloney Plastic Surgery is one of the only practices in Tucson, Arizona to offer VECTRA 3D (three dimensional) technology to our patients.
 One of the first things we will do at your consultation is use VECTRA imaging technology to take a 3D image of your body from the bellybutton to the neck.
 This exciting technology will perform exact breast measurements for us.
 These measurements are important in determining the amount of tissue that needs to be removed and the position of the nipple.
 It will also tell us if one breast is smaller or larger, higher or lower and by how much.
 The other fabulous part of the VECTRA technology is we can perform a “breast reduction” on the 3D image and show you how the operation will look on your body!
 We can even put you in a cute bathing suit and lay you on your back so you can see “your new breasts” from different angles.
-You will also be given a user number and can access your saved images from home to review with your friends and loved ones if you choose.
 We are excited and proud to offer this amazing technology to our patients.
 After VECTRA imaging, Dr. Maloney will talk with you to determine if you are a good candidate for the procedure.
 He will also discuss details of the operation, show you before and after photos and take some additional measurements of your breasts if needed.
 Lindsay will review surgical fees, financing options and answer any other additional questions you may have.
 If you choose to have surgery, you will return for another consultation about two weeks prior to your operation.
 At this second appointment Dr. Maloney will review the surgical plan with you as well as go through consent forms, review your Vectra pre-operative photographs and give you your prescriptions.
 Lindsay will go over all of your surgical instructions and give you a packet of information so when you leave this appointment you will have everything you need for surgery.

 If you choose to have surgery, you will return for another consultation about two weeks prior to your operation.
 At this second appointment Dr. Maloney will review the surgical plan with you and go through consent forms, take pre-operative photographs and give you your prescriptions.
 Dr. Maloney will also discuss sending the breast tissue that is removed to a pathologist to examine it for any breast related diseases.
 Your health insurance should cover this portion of the procedure, however you will be responsible for any coinsurance or copay associated with pathology.
 Lindsay will go over all of your surgical instructions and give you a packet of information so when you leave you are ready for surgery.